 - W. Jim Neidhardt Collection on Religion and Science - Dr. W. Jim Neidhardt's keen interest in the relationship between modern science and the Christian faith, as well as the presence of several longtime friends at Messiah College, led him to give his extensive personal library of Murray Library.
 Subject areas in the collection are astonishingly diverse, ranging from physics, engineering and theology to cybernetics, chaos theory and aesthetics.
 A Friends-commissioned bookplate bearing Neidhardt's likeness portrays aspects of his lifework and identifies volumes in the collection.

-- Friends 15th Annual Dinner & Program takes place Thursday evening, 6 October 2016, in the Hollinger Atrium Lounge of the Jordan Science Center and featured a Louisiana-inspired menu honoring the home state of keynote speaker Dr. Tim Gautreaux.
+- Friends 15th Annual Dinner & Program takes place Thursday evening at 6:00, 6 October 2016, in the Hollinger Atrium Lounge of the Jordan Science Center and featured a Louisiana-inspired menu honoring the home state of keynote speaker Dr. Tim Gautreaux.